dylannil/q/README.md

 Environments in which to use Q
 --------------------------------------------------

--Browser support
+- Browser support
--Nodejs
+- Nodejs
--Browser extensions
+- Browser extensions

 Runing the Unit Tests
 --------------------------------------------------